zopencommunity/meta/web/package_requests_server/README.md

 It is separate from the name-and-organization visibility setting.
 The durable numeric GitHub ID and contact email are never included in the public API response.

+The same independent control applies to signed-in discussion contributions, which can show **Posted by @username** linked to the author's public GitHub profile.
+An author may hide or restore that attribution without changing the post's moderation status.
+Existing contributions remain hidden until their owner opts in.

 The OAuth App requests identity only: the authorization request has no repository or private-email scopes.
 The server exchanges the short-lived authorization code, reads the authenticated public GitHub profile, then discards the GitHub access